Yadukrishnan

 FibonacciBackOff

-We can use fibonacci backoff algorithm for retry duration as:
+We can use Fibonacci backoff algorithm for retry duration as:

 val fibonacciPolicy = RetryPolicies.fibonacciBackoff[IO](1.seconds)